prince3453/AIducation/README.md

 3. After that run the datapreprocessing.py file.
 4. Now, programs gives the output of all the things about pixel intensity,bar graph and so on.
 5. And it also Crete the outputFile for all category where all image is stored by category so users can compared with original database like function like resize ,grayscale and so on.

+## File Originality_form.pdf
+A form that has been signed by all the team memebers for the Originality of Work.